-A related but distinct jurisdiction exists under Order 18, Rule 19 of the Grand Court Rules for the court to strike out the whole or part of any pleading in a case.
+A related but distinct jurisdiction exists under Order 18, Rule 19 of the Grand Court Rules for the court to strike out or amend the whole or part of any pleading in a case.
 Such strike out is possible if the court is satisfied that the pleading:

-- discloses no reasonable cause of action or defence: - · is scandalous, frivolous or vexatious;

-- · may prejudice the fair trial of the action; or - is otherwise an abuse of process of the court.
+- discloses no reasonable cause of action or defence; - · is scandalous, frivolous or vexatious; - may prejudice, embarrass or delay the fair trial of the action; or - is otherwise an abuse of process of the court.